JuliaAI/MLJ.jl/docs/src/getting_started.md

 ```

 Here `log_loss` (and `cross_entropy`) is an alias for `LogLoss()` or,
 more precisely, a built-in instance of the `LogLoss` type.
-Another
-instance is `LogLoss(tol=0.0001)`.
 For a list of all losses and
 scores, and their aliases, run `measures()`.

 Notice that `yhat` is a vector of `Distribution` objects (because